BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{eep} neural networks (DNNs) have been densely applied to safety-critical applications such as autonomous driving and face recognition due to their remarkable success.
 Worryingly, adversarial examples, which add human-imperceptible noises to benign inputs, capable of deceiving well-trained models, pose a significant threat to DNNs.
-In real-world scenarios, attackers typically have limited access to information about the target classifier, making them black-box adversaries.
+In real-world situations, attackers typically have limited access to information about the target model.
+This makes the study of adversarial attacks with in a black-box scenario crucial for understanding the robustness of models against more realistic attack conditions.